mlflow/mlflow/docs/source/R-api.rst

 End a Run
 =========

-End an active MLflow run (if there is one).
+Ends an active MLflow run (if there is one).

 .. code:: r